Eating Disorder Therapy: Heal Your Relationship with Food and your Body

 Q: Do I need a diagnosis to start therapy?
 A: No, you do not need a formal diagnosis to start therapy.
 If you’re struggling with food, body image, or unhealthy eating behaviors, it’s enough reason to seek help.
 We welcome anyone who feels that their relationship with food is affecting their well-being, whether or not they meet the criteria for a specific eating disorder diagnosis.
 Our goal is to support you wherever you are on your journey.

-Q: Will my counsellor ask me to weigh myself?
+Q: Will my eating disorder counsellor ask me to weigh myself?
 A: Your counsellor will not ask you to weigh yourself in session.
 We take a holistic approach to eating disorder recovery, focusing on emotional and psychological healing rather than weight.
 While weight and physical health likely will come up in discussions to understand your experience better, you will never be pressured to weigh yourself.
 Our focus is on helping you develop a healthy, compassionate relationship with your body rather than emphasizing numbers on a scale.
-Depending on the severity of your eating disorder your therapist may ask you to connect with your GP who can help assess your physical health in order to keep you safe.
+Depending on the severity of your eating disorder your eating disorder therapist may ask you to connect with your GP who can help assess your physical health in order to keep you safe.

 Q: Can therapy help me with my eating disorder even if I’ve been struggling for years?
 A: Yes, absolutely.
 Whether you’ve been struggling for a few months or many years, therapy can be effective at any stage.
 Long-term eating issues may require a more comprehensive approach, but it’s never too late to seek help.
 Our therapy focuses on building insight, developing new coping strategies, and fostering self-compassion, which can lead to meaningful changes no matter how long you’ve faced these challenges.